Richard Lipton’s graceful script has learned many languages—and a few new tricks, too.

 Inspired by the jaunty flow of an Italian bicycle maker’s logo, Richard Lipton’s latest script promises a sweet ride.

 Richard Lipton took off from an old bicycle logo and hasn’t stopped since, pushing the weights and fine details of a dynamic script to their limits.
 In a relaxed manner, of course.

-A quick visual overview of Lipton’s type designs from Font Bureau, Bitstream and Adobe.
+A quick visual overview of Lipton’s type designs from Type Network, Font Bureau, Bitstream and Adobe.

 Rudolf Koch quote